stoplightio/platform-docs/2.-workspaces/h.branch-management.md

 ![](../assets/images/enable-publishing.png)

-Currently explorer, mock servers, and the design library will only show content for the default branch, but documentation lets viewers pick between branches, using the "Versions" dropdown (because this sort of thing is usually used for showing different versions!)
+Currently, explorer, mock servers, and the design library will only show content for the default branch, but documentation lets viewers pick between branches, using the "Versions" dropdown (because this sort of thing is usually used for showing different versions!)

 ![](../assets/images/docs-selecting-branches.png)